SynchronetBBS/sbbs/xtrn/slyvote/readme.txt

 2. slyvote.cfg            The SlyVote configuration file

-3. dd_lightbar_menu.js    A JavaScript lightbar menu class used by SlyVote.
-                          You do not need to edit or use this file directly.
-                          You can keep this file in the SlyVote directory or copy it to your sbbs/exec/load directory if it's not already there.
-This file has been added to Synchronet's CVS source code repository in
-                          sbbs/exec/load, so it may already be part of your Synchronet setup if you have updated your JavaScript files.
+3. slyv_cfg.js            A menu-driven configuration program for SlyVote.
+As an alternative to editing slyvote.cfg, this configurator can be run at the command prompt in the SlyVote directory with the following command: jsexec slyv_cfg
+                          Alternately:
+                          jsexec slyv_cfg.js

 slyvote.cfg is a plain text file, so it can be edited using any text editor.